Pittsburgh International Airport: Post-hub years

-When the airport opened in 1992, only 20% of passengers started or finished their trip in Pittsburgh with the rest connecting; as of 2025, 95% of travelers start or begin their trip in Pittsburgh.
+When the airport opened in 1992, only 20% of passengers started or finished their trip in Pittsburgh with the rest connecting; as of 2025, 95% of travelers start or finish their trip in Pittsburgh.
 The reduction and eventual closing of the US Airways hub allowed new low cost carriers to enter the market, creating more choices for local passengers.
 Southwest Airlines began service at Pittsburgh in May 2005 and eventually became its largest carrier.
 Southwest's entry is credited with stabilizing the airport and providing reassurance for other carriers to expand service in the post-hub years.
-Delta started the first route to Europe (Paris) in 2009 after nearly five years without service to Europe.).
+Delta started the first route to Europe (Paris) in 2009 after nearly five years without service to Europe.
 The airport also expanded into other ventures, including the opening of a fracking well for natural gas deposits under its site in 2014.